Is this you too?

 And so began my journey into true health.
 I had to learn about real balance, and be willing to dive deep into discovering what being healthy really meant to me.
 I studied, researched, asked for help, looked for resources… and kept doing that with a fire for learning that has never subsided.
 In the process, not only did I regain wellness and my sense of self, but I came to understand health in a more substantial way than I ever could have otherwise.
 Through that process, I also found my life’s purpose.

-Your health and your purpose are what gives life to your life.
-And neither can be found without the other.
+Your health is what gives life to your life.

-Today, everything I do and teach my clients is to help them live out their purpose authentically.
+I teach my clients what it means to live out their purpose authentically.
 Because you’re far more likely to do great things when you feel great.

 How Might My Story Intersect With Yours?